godvlader/tricount-php/README.md

 # Tricount App
 Simplify Expense Sharing with Tricount, an intuitive app designed for efficient management of shared expenses among friends, coworkers, and more.
+Mobile friendly.

 ## Overview
 Tricount is a dynamic application developed to facilitate easy and fair expense sharing.
 Built with Object-Oriented Programming (OOP) and the Model-View-Controller (MVC) paradigm, it offers a comprehensive solution for tracking and settling group expenses.